JADES: Probing interstellar medium conditions at $z\sim5.5-9.5$ with ultra-deep JWST/NIRSpec spectroscopy

 Those authors report a median stellar mass of log$(M_*/M_\odot) = 8.57^{+0.04}_{-0.13}$ for their $z\sim5.6$ composite, while they do not estimate masses in their $z\sim7.5$ bin. \citet{Tang2023} present one composite spectrum of 16 $z\gtrsim7$ galaxies from CEERS with median redshift $z=7.7$.
 Those authors report a median UV magnitude of $M_{UV}=-20.6$.
-This is considerably brighter than our median magnitude of $M_{1500}=-18.73$, indicating that the shallower CEERS spectroscopy is probing generally brighter galaxies that our JADES data.
+This is considerably brighter than our median magnitude of $M_{1500}=-18.71$, indicating that the shallower CEERS spectroscopy is probing generally brighter galaxies that our JADES data.

 We also consider a number of possible `high-redshift analogs' identified from low-redshift samples by various authors. `Green pea' galaxies are a population of galaxies at $z\sim0$ with unusually high equivalent-width emission of \OIIIl 5007 ($\sim$1000 \AA{}) \citep{Cardamone2009, Yang2017_GreenPea}.
 These galaxies are characterised by masses of $M_*\sim10^{8.5-9.5}M_\odot$ and high star-formation rates ($\sim10 M_\odot$ yr$^{-1}$), analogous to galaxies at higher redshifts.
 We consider also `blueberry' galaxies, which are a population of $z\sim0$ dwarfs with even more extreme properties than green peas, having masses of $M_*\sim10^{6.5-7.5}M_\odot$, very high ionisation (\OIII/\OIIs $\gtrsim10$) and very low metallicities (12+log$(O/H)\approx7.1 - 7.8$) \citep{Yang2017_Blueberry}.
 We also consider samples of the most metal-poor galaxies known in the low-redshift Universe \citep{Izotov2018, Izotov2019}.